hsivan/fosi/experiments/README.md

 Download the external dataset used in the AC (MobileNetV1 on AudioSet data) experiment:
 1. Change directory into the AudioSet dataset folder: `cd <fosi_root>/experiments/audioset_dataset`
-2. Download the train_wav folder and train.csv file from https://www.kaggle.com/datasets/zfturbo/audioset
+2. Download the train_wav folder, class_labels_indices.csv file, and train.csv file from https://www.kaggle.com/datasets/zfturbo/audioset
 3. Download the valid_wav folder and valid.csv file from https://www.kaggle.com/datasets/zfturbo/audioset-valid
 4. Run the script that converts the wav files to melspectogram images: `python convert_to_melspectogram.py`